 Class hours: 6 lecture/lab

 Prereq: "C" or higher in ICS 101.

 Description: This course introduces the student to fundamentals of the Linux-based system that provides essential services for a local area network.
-Upon completion of this course, the student will have a basic understanding of the Linux operating system and have hands-on experience installing, managing, and troubleshooting the Linux-based system.
+Upon completion of this course, the student will have a basic understanding of the Linux operating system and have hands-on experience installing, managing, and troubleshooting it.

-ETRO 280 - Microprocessor Architecture, Programming, and Interfacing
+ETRO 280 - Microprocessor Architecture, Programming, and Interfacing qualified for MATH 103.

 Prereq: Qualified for ENG 100.
-"C" or higher in MATH 25 or MATH 26.
-Comments: Credit by exam is not an
+"C" or higher in MATH 25 or MATH 26, or